 - Communication – Learn different communication styles, which style you use, and which is best.
 Look into how alcohol and substance use and abuse complicate communication.
 Understand the critical difference between I and You statements.
 Lastly, learn about verbal and non-verbal communication.

 - Conflict Resolution – Understand how relationships are affected by alcohol and substance use and abuse.
-Define conflict resolution; learn how to use conflict resolution in recover.
+Define conflict resolution; learn how to use conflict resolution in recovery.
 Understand how conflict arises at home, work, and in your relationships, how it escalates, and the harm in ignoring it.
 Understand emotions and conflict.
-Learn conflict resolution techniques and the benefit of healthy conflict.
+Learn conflict resolution techniques and the benefits of healthy conflict.

-- Managing Stress – Define stress and identify positive and negative stressful events.
+- Managing Stress – Define and identify positive and adverse events.
 Discover ways to manage stress effectively through various techniques and better habits.

 - Cravings and Triggers – Describe cravings and triggers.
 Investigate how the brain recalls alcohol and drugs.
 Explore methods of coping with cravings and identifying personal triggers.

 - Healthy Relationships – Look at what is and isn’t a healthy relationship.
 Identify techniques to grow healthy relationships.
 Recognize unhealthy habits leading to dysfunctional relationships.